Emilia-Guadalupe/MineSweep-Game-React/README.md

 ## Get everything ready

 For this proyect, you'll need to install this dependencies on your proyect:
-- react-toastify": "^7.0.3
+- react-toastify: ^7.0.3

-You'll need for the CSS, but you can use your own styles, if you want.
+You'll need it for the CSS, but you can use your own styles, if you want.

 ## Can you win?